gsuberland/MSMQCheck/README.md

 For completeness, ACL issues are reported regardless of whether authentication is enabled.
 Just keep in mind that if authentication is disabled then it doesn't matter what the ACL says.

 As a side note, it's worth mentioning the (functionally meaningless) distinction between private & public queues.
-A public queue can be enumerated remotely in a domain.
-A private queue cannot.
+A public queue's name can be enumerated remotely in a domain.
+A private queue's name cannot.
 That's the totality of the difference.
 A private queue has exactly the same functionality and accessibility as a public queue.
 Knowledge of a name is not a meaningful security boundary, so MSMQCheck does not report on it.
 You can tell whether the queue is private by looking to see if it has `\private$\` in its name or format name.

 ## Example output